O2 offers Big Bundles on Pay As You Go with unlimited calls & texts from £5/month. An allowance of 4G data is available from £10/month.

-The most popular Big Bundle package costs £10/month and includes 500 minutes, 5000 texts and 2GB of 4G internet.
-Data rollover is available when you renew your Big Bundle automatically, making it possible for you to roll over up to an additional 2GB of data.
+The most popular Big Bundle package costs £10/month and includes 3GB of data along with unlimited minutes and unlimited texts.
+Data rollover is available when your Big Bundle renews automatically, making it possible for you to roll over up to 3GB of additional data.

 In this article, we’ll review O2’s Big Bundles tariff.
-We’ll look at the bundles available on O2 and how they compare to the bundles available on other mobile networks.
-We’ll also look at the level of coverage you can expect on O2 and how to keep your existing phone number when moving to the network.
+We’ll start by looking at the bundles available on O2 and how they compare to the bundles available from other mobile networks.
+We’ll then look at the coverage on O2, how you can join the Big Bundles plan and how to keep your existing phone number when joining O2.

 Stop Press: giffgaff is a low-cost sub-brand of O2, offering larger allowances for a lower monthly price (e.g. unlimited minutes, unlimited texts and 6GB of data for £10/month).
 If you’re a customer of O2 Pay As You Go, you can save money whilst getting the exact same coverage by switching to giffgaff.